Posts

 A Wedding, a Grudge & Miss Havisham.

-I knew it was coming, since I've met her fiance and he's a fantastic match for her, blah blah, but...still, it's quite the moment when you hear about a major upcoming event in the life of someone you used to care about very much who is now a stranger.
+So one of those aforementioned ex-friends is getting married this year.
+Let's call her Goldie.
+I knew it was coming, since I've met her fianc é and he's a fantastic match for her, blah blah, but...still, it's quite the moment when you hear about a major upcoming event in the life of someone you used to care about very much who is now a stranger.
 You can be struck by a memory or two without any preparation.
-It makes me wish I weren't sentimental.
+It makes me wish I wasn't sentimental.
 By the way, I don't have many ex-pals but to you, dear readers, I've spoken at length about one and mentioned one or two more.
 Some of them I went to school with for ages, so our history, good and bad, is now ancient but still profound, and Goldie is one of those people.

 Cookies with Appropriate Fortunes

+Check this out!
 I picked up Chinese for dinner tonight for myself and my roommate and got some Kung Fu Panda 3 fortune cookies with the meal!

 When Asked About Marriage

-Hint: The lead singer of Every Time I Die writes amusing short essays that answer reader questions, and he once compared those unpleasant moments where you're pressured about marriage to the movie Gremlins.
+Hint: The lead singer of Every Time I Die writes amusing short essays that answer reader questions, and he once compared those unpleasant moments where you're pressured about marriage to the movie Gremlins .